kazimmt/kazimmt.github.io/README.md

 ```

 **Spoof players parameter**
 >Spoofs player parameters to prevent playback issues.
 You can also change Spoof player parameter type inside same settings.
 There are two types of Parameter.
-1. **Player parameters of shors**, 2. **Player parameters of incognito mode**.
+1. **Player parameters of shorts**, 2. **Player parameters of incognito mode**.
 Try another if one doesn't work for you.
 <img src="/assets/youtube/miscellaneous/spoof-player-parameter.jpg" >

 ```